gergelyorosz/gergelyorosz/README.md

-I write [The Pragmatic Engineer](https://newsletter.pragmaticengineer.com/), the #1 newsletter for engineering managers and software engineers.
-I'm also and advisor at [mobile.dev](https://mobile.dev/) where we're building the new standard for mobile development.
+Writing [The Pragmatic Engineer](https://newsletter.pragmaticengineer.com/), the #1 technology newsletter [on Substack](https://substack.com/top/technology), and author of [The Software Engineer's Guidebook](https://www.engguidebook.com/).
+Advisor at [mobile.dev](https://mobile.dev/) where we're building the new standard for mobile development.

-I live in Amsterdam, the Netherlands and currently work at Uber.
+I live in Amsterdam, the Netherlands.
+Formerly worked at Uber, Microsoft/Skype, Skyscanner and JP Morgan.

 ### Writing
 - 💬 I share what I've learned on software engineering on [The Pragmatic Engineer blog](https://blog.pragmaticengineer.com/about/).
 You can sign up to a monthly newsletter to get a summary of the posts.